 LifeWise wants to help you get the care you need during the pandemic and for the coronavirus that causes COVID-19.

-LifeWise follows the guidance of the state and federal governments, plus the FDA and CDC, on the COVID-19 vaccines and is ready to begin processing claims for the administrative fees.
+LifeWise follows the guidance of the state and federal governments, plus the FDA and CDC, on the COVID-19 vaccines.
 For up-to-date information, go to:

 Centers for Disease